stylerhall/flipbook-packer/README.md

 Current methods are your default full RGB(A) flipbook tiled for VFX playback.
 There are currently 3 flavors of packing; _Atlas_, _Super_, and _Stagger_.

 Super Packing and Stagger Packing both allow you to pack a minimum of 192 frames across the RGB channels or 256 frames across the RGBA channels.
-The way the images are packed into the channels are what makes them different.
+The way the images are packed into the channels is what makes them different.

 ---

+# Required Packages

+This tool is built with `Python 3.12` using the `Pillow 10.2.0` package.

+---

 # Command Line Usage

-Under the `bin` folder there are 3 `bat` files that will help you create the desired flipbook layout via the command line.
+Under the `bin` folder, there are 3 `bat` files that will help you create the desired flipbook layout via the command line.

 ## Atlas Layout

-After the `atlas_pack.bat` filename, the first int arg is the rows, then the columns, and finally the path to the images you want to pack.
+After the `atlas_pack.bat` filename, the first int arg is the rows, then the columns, and finally, the path to the images you want to pack.

     atlas_pack.bat 6 6 "c:\path\to\images"

 ## Stagger Packed Layout

 After the `stagger_pack.bat` filename, the only required argument is the path to the images you want to pack.
-Note, that in order to pack this type of atlas you must have either `192` or `256` images.
+Note that in order to pack this type of atlas, you must have either `192` or `256` images.

     stagger_pack.bat "c:\path\to\images"